nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 # Cross Section

 Now, to see the shape of subducting slabs below Java let's plot our earthquake datasets along the Y coordinate cross-section.
-To make a properly scaled cross-section first we need to transform our coordinate from latitude/longitude in decimal degree, into UTM in the metric unit so it has the same measurement unit with the depth.
-Our problem is that we are dealing with a large area that spans multiple UTM zone here, and as far as I know, there is no simple and straightforward solution to this issue.
+To make a properly scaled cross-section first we need to transform our coordinate from latitude/longitude in decimal degrees, into UTM in the metric unit so it has the same measurement unit with the depth.
+Our problem is that we are dealing with a large area that spans multiple UTM zones here, and as far as I know, there is no simple and straightforward solution to this issue.
 Lucky for us, Google already solved this for us when they were facing the same issue for their Google Maps projects in 2005 by inventing a new projection system called [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator_projection).
 Let us make two new columns called 'X_WM' and 'Y_WM' for our X dan Y coordinate in Web Mercator Projection.
 We will use  `Transformer` from `pyproj` library to calculate our coordinates transformation.

 ```python